1996–97 North Dakota Fighting Sioux men's ice hockey season

 The 1996–97 North Dakota Fighting Sioux men's ice hockey team represented the University of North Dakota in college ice hockey during the 1996–97 NCAA Division I men's ice hockey season.
 In its 3rd year under head coach Dean Blais the team compiled a 31–10–2 record and reached the NCAA tournament for the thirteenth time.
 The Fighting Sioux defeated Boston University 6–4 to win the championship game at the Bradley Center in Milwaukee, Wisconsin.

 Season

 North Dakota entered the year with very few expectations.
-The team had only one winning season in the previous five years, had only two NHL draft picks on the roster and was seven years removed from their last NCAA tournament appearance.
+The team had only one winning season in the previous five years, had only two NHL draft picks on the roster, and was seven years removed from its last NCAA tournament appearance.
 They had been improving under 3rd-year coach Dean Blais, but the team had yet to regain the prominence that the Fighting Sioux once possessed.

 Fast start

 While they were picked to finish 5th in the WCHA by the preseason coaches poll, the Sioux open with a six-game winning streak, albeit against fairly weak competition.
 Their progress was stymied when they headed to Minneapolis and lost both games to the Golden Gophers.
 UND split the following two weekends before finally recovering with a pair of wins over Minnesota–Duluth.